Hue-Jhan/Thread-Hijacking-Collection/README.md

 # Thread Hijacking Collection
-Collection of Thread Hijacking malware with different techniques.
+Collection of Thread Hijacking malware with different techniques, some of them undetected by Windows Defender, the DLL is undetected by Bitdefender.

 This code is for educational purposes only, do not use it for any malicious or unauthorized activity.

 # 💻 Code